^

 Symptoms of portal hypertension

-Portal hypertension develops asymptomatically; Symptoms and signs are the result of complications.
+Portal hypertension develops asymptomatically; symptoms and signs result from the development of complications.
 The most dangerous is acute bleeding from varicose veins.
 Patients usually complain of sudden, often massive, painless bleeding from the upper gastrointestinal tract.
 Bleeding in gastropathy with portal hypertension is often subacute or chronic.
-There may be ascites, splenomegaly or portosystemic encephalopathy.
+Ascites, splenomegaly, or portosystemic encephalopathy may be observed.

 Symptoms of portal hypertension